SteveBarnett/Remixing/_thinking/zen/liberating-the-self.md

     - Common resistances to loving-kindness include aversion and self-hatred.
 - Greed and Resentment: A Distortion of Equanimity (Upekkhā)
     - Common resistances to equanimity include a rejection of this moment and fear that life contains nearly exclusively bad results.
-- Cruelty: A Distortion of Compassion (Karuṇā
+- Cruelty: A Distortion of Compassion (Karuṇā)
-    - Common resistances to equanimity include a rejection of this moment and fear that life contains nearly exclusively bad results.
+    - Common resistances to compassion include habitual hard- or closed-heartedness and fear of being confirmed forever weak and dependent.

 ##### Journaling Resistances Exercise